 First, Civilization IV was released immediately following the first release of OS X 10.4.7, which was subsequently updated.
 For those who did not install the second update, there were problems with the OpenGL drivers and it caused kernel panics on many systems.
 Aspyr suggests that gamers download the second update to OS X 10.4.7, which will fix this problem.
 Second, Aspyr said that Apple changed some of the audio in the 10.4.7 update, which meant that some sounds play very softly, or not at all during the game, particularly during combat scenes.
 Third, the CPU is taxed heavily on some G5 machines, leading to some sluggishness in the game.
 As this review was published, Aspyr had released a

-that resolved the CPU problems and some of the audio problems, promising a more complete patch in the future.
+beta patch that resolved the CPU problems and some of the audio problems, promising a more complete patch in the future.

 Bugs aside, the same functions from past games exist for each unit—move, sentry, skip turn, sleep, explore and automate.
 When starting out at the beginning of the game, your knowledge of the world is very limited, and you start out with at least one settler unit, which you use to build your capital city.